 The increase in CapEx above associated with rolling out Innovative Clean Transit was estimated through analysis of transit agency rollout plans.
-The total incremental procurement cost for the 10 largest agencies in California could be between \$1.3 and \$2 billion based on how incremental costs for ZEBs evolve over time.
-At present, each ZEB costs between \$410,000 to \$730,000 more than purchasing an internal combustion engine alternative.
-Changes in the number of ZEVs needed to replace existing services could substantially change this number.
+The total incremental procurement cost for the 10 largest agencies in California could be between \$1.3 and \$2 billion based on how incremental costs for ZEBs evolve over time.66 At present, each ZEB costs between \$410,000 to \$730,000 more than purchasing an internal combustion engine alternative.67 Changes in the number of ZEVs needed to replace existing services could substantially change this number.

 If operating and capital costs continue to rise, a funding gap may emerge unless new revenue sources are identified, or agencies cut spending by improving service and capital project efficiency or by scaling back expansion and maintenance plans.
-These topics will be particularly important to address as California develops its rail network as recently announced in the California State Rail Plan, given that building out the Plan may require additional capital funding.70
+These topics will be particularly important to address as California develops its rail network as recently announced in the California State Rail Plan.68